 Lee Bowyer vs. Kieron Dyer, 2005

 Lee Bowyer started it.
-With Newcastle down 3-0 to Aston Villa in a 2005 Premier League match, the English midfielder confronted teammate and England international Kieron Dyer for not passing him the ball.
+With down 3-0 to in a 2005 Premier League match, the English midfielder confronted teammate and England international Kieron Dyer for not passing him the ball.
 The result?
 Dyer ripped Bowyer’s shirt in half before they were both red-carded and kicked out of the match.
 The Football Associated charged Bowyer with violent conduct.

 via GIPHY